250 students participate in the Regional String Day at Sunnyside High School

 FRESNO, Calif.
-(KSEE) – Sunnyside High School held its Regional String Day, where students showcase their skills playing string instruments like the violin and cello.
+(KGPE) – Sunnyside High School held its Regional String Day, where students showcase their skills playing string instruments like the violin and cello.

 Two hundred and fifty students from elementary to high school performed together at the high school.